USEPA/sensortoolkit/README.md

 ## Installation
 Under construction
 ## Using SensorEvaluation
-Analysis is built around the `SensorEvaluation` class is supported by modules within the `Sensor_Evaluation` library.
-Below is an example evaluation for a test sensor dataset.
-Various attributes are passed to the class upon instantiation, including the name of the sensor `sensor_name`, the evaluation parameter `eval_param`, the location of reference data or name of API service to query `reference_data`, a dictionary containing serial identifiers for each sensor unit tested `serials`, shifting of sensor data by hourly intervals to time align sensor data timestamps with reference data `tzone_shift`, etc.
+Analysis is built around the `SensorEvaluation` class.
+To begin analysis, users create an instance of the class where various attributes are declared upon instantiation (e.g., the name of the sensor `sensor_name`, the evaluation parameter `eval_param`, the location of reference data or name of API service to query `reference_data`, a dictionary containing serial identifiers for each sensor unit tested `serials`, shifting of sensor data by hourly intervals to time align sensor data timestamps with reference data `tzone_shift`, etc.).

-Reference data can be retrieved by either API query or import of local data files, and numerous examples are given below for selecting each reference data option.
+Upon creation of a class instance, the user must indicate what reference data to use.
+Users can either specify that reference data should be retrieved by API query (AirNow or AQS) or imported from a local destination.

+Below, numerous examples are given for creating a class instance `eval`.
+If the user specifies that either the AirNow or AQS API should be queried for retrieving reference data, the user must specify API dependent parameters.
+More detail about each scenario is provided for the following examples.

 #### Example using AirNow for retrieving reference data
+In order to specify the location of reference data to query, AirNow requires that users pass a bounding box indicating a range of latitude and longitude to the API.

+Users are encouraged to configure a bounding box with narrow margins as shown below.
+This reduces the likelihood that data from multiple nearby air monitoring sites will be returned by the API.
 ```python
 from Sensor_Evaluation.sensor_eval_class import SensorEvaluation